top of page

 Since 1974, the Act has fundamentally transformed workplace safety in Great Britain, fatal injury rates have declined dramatically, and millions of workers have been protected from harm.
 While challenges remain, particularly around mental health and evolving work patterns, the legislative framework continues to adapt and protect the UK workforce.

-Need Help with Health and Safety Compliance?
+Protecting Your Business with Health and Safety Training

 Disclaimer: This article provides general information about UK health and safety legislation, while every effort has been made to ensure accuracy using official HSE statistics and government sources, it should not be considered legal advice.
 Specific situations may require professional health and safety consultation, always refer to current legislation and official HSE guidance for compliance requirements.